 Forms

-In various places in this website, reference is made to forms, documents, and spreadsheets such as the Membership Application, Good Neighbor Initiative Guidelines, Needs You May Have, and Books, Talks, and Articles Related to Aging.
+In various places in this website, reference is made to forms, documents, and spreadsheets such as the Membership Form, Good Neighbor Initiative Request Form, and Medical Emergency Information Form.

 Any form, document, or spreadsheet, including those that can be submitted online, can be printed if you prefer a hard copy.
 However, print procedures can vary depending on the type of printer and/ or computer you're using (whether an Apple product or a PC), and on whether you wish to print a form, document, or spreadsheet.